Delay-minimizing capacity allocation in an infinite server queueing system: Geometric service-rate series

 We refer to \eqref{CP:tail} as the Tail Approximation Program (TAP).
 The following proposition asserts that the solution to the TAP is in $\mathcal{M}_g\cap\mathcal{M}$ with $\alpha=(1-\sqrt{\ell})$.
 This solution resembles the square-root optimal capacity allocation in a Jackson network (see \cite{book_K1976}, p.
 329)\footnote{This observation was made by Johan van Leeuwaarden.}, but there is no direct link between the models.
 The program is a convex infinite horizon program, in the sense of \cite{G1983} (for general optimality conditions see \cite{book_BP2012}, p.
 153), which allows us to find the optimal solution as a limit of finite dimensional programs.

-\begin{proposition} The solution to \eqref{CP:tail} is $\mu_n=(1-\ell^\frac{1}{2})\ell^\frac{n-1}{2}$, $\forall n\geq 1$. \end{proposition} \begin{proof} First of all we argue that the optimal service-rate series is non-increasing by applying a simple interchange argument.
-Suppose that $\{\mu_n\}_{n=1}^\infty$ is an optimal service-rate series such that $\mu_i<\mu_j$ for some $i<j$.
+\begin{proposition} The solution to \eqref{CP:tail} is $\mu_n=(1-\ell^\frac{1}{2})\ell^\frac{n-1}{2}$, $\forall n\geq 1$. \end{proposition} \begin{proof} First of all we argue that the optimal service-rate sequence is non-increasing by applying a simple interchange argument.
+Suppose that $\{\mu_n\}_{n=1}^\infty$ is an optimal service-rate sequence such that $\mu_i<\mu_j$ for some $i<j$.
 The contribution of elements $i$ and $j$ to the objective function is

 If $i<j$ then $\ell^i>\ell^j$, which means that a greater weight is given to $\frac{1}{\mu_i}$ which is bigger than $\frac{1}{\mu_j}$.
 Hence, we can improve the objective without deviating from the capacity constraint by switching the values of $\mu_i$ and $\mu_j$.
-This contradicts the assumption that the series is optimal.
+This contradicts the assumption that the sequence is optimal.

 The objective function is an infinite sum of convex single-variable functions.
 We first consider the finite program for an integer $M$,

 Every element of the objective function is unbounded as $\mu_n\to 0$ and therefore the solution is in the interior of the constraint set.
 This means that every element satisfies the first-order condition